-Learn how to make classic peanut butter cookies with natural peanut butter that are thicker and spread less with this recipe!
+Learn how to make classic peanut butter cookies with natural peanut butter with this easy recipe.
+These are thicker and spread less by tweaking the amount of flour and they are finished with that signature criss-cross pattern you expect on peanut butter cookies.

-This is a typical peanut butter cookie recipe, from my mom's recipe box, and it's a riff on the classic peanut butter cookie that many of us in North America grew up eating.
-Sometimes, you'll find the recipe on the back of the label on a jar of regular peanut butter.
-But of course I did a little experimenting.
-I wanted a cookie that was thicker but still chewy and containing natural peanut butter.
+This is a typical peanut butter cookie recipe from my mom's recipe box.
+It's a riff on the classic peanut butter cookie that many of us in North America grew up eating.
+Sometimes, you'll find the recipe on the back of the label on a jar of regular peanut butter (like Kraft peanut butter).

 The cookie recipe below is quite different than these 3-ingredient flourless peanut butter cookies, which are gluten-free and made with three basic ingredients (peanut butter, sugar, and an egg).
-On the other hand, the recipe below is made with both butter and peanut butter, as well as eggs, flour, and baking soda (a chemical leavener).
+On the other hand, the recipe below uses both butter and peanut butter, as well as eggs, flour, and baking soda (a chemical leavener).

-Often, the key to a thicker cookie is to use more flour.
-When I was developing this recipe, I tested making the cookie dough with less flour, using 125 grams (1 cup) of all-purpose flour, to using more flour, 188 grams (1.5 cups) of all purpose flour:
+Often, the key to a thicker cookie is to use slightly more flour.
+When I was developing this recipe, I tested making the cookie dough with less flour, using 125 grams (1 cup) of all-purpose flour, to using more flour, 188 grams (1.5 cups) of all-purpose flour:

 - Peanut butter cookies made with less flour spread more.
 They are thinner, softer, and slightly chewy.